 What happens in our bodies as we age?

-From the age of 55, muscle loss increases and the body changes its ratio of muscle to fat.
-The ageing process begins to show in the calcification of the blood vessels, causing blood pressure to rise.
-Organs such as the kidneys and liver begin to function less efficiently, which means that the body’s detoxification process slows down.
-As we age, neurodegenerative diseases such as dementia (e.g. Alzheimer's), Parkinson's, cardiovascular disease and cancer become more common, to name just a few of the most common age-related diseases [Bektas et al. 2018, Lakatta et al. 2003, Partridge et al. 2018].
+As the function of our organs declines with age, neurodegenerative diseases such as dementia (e.g. Alzheimer’s), Parkinson’s, cardiovascular diseases, and cancer become more common, just to name a few of the most prevalent age-related conditions [Bektas et al. 2018, Lakatta et al. 2003, Partridge et al. 2018].

 More FAQs on ageing